finnp/fromeventsource/readme.md

 Install with `npm install fromeventsource`

+Turns EventSource into and readable object stream.
+It expects each message to be valid JSON.

 It disables the reconnection of EventSource and only supports unnamed messages right now (`onmessage`).
 However PRs to enable this functionality are welcome.

 ## usage